Decorative chevron

 The turnaround was quick.
 The executive team approved the policy in one week.

-How this policy came to be
+How the DEI policy came to be

 No one can be ever too inclusive